jeffskinnerbox/networking-lab/README.md

 ### Networking Modes
-Within [VirtualBox virtual networking][07], each VM can have up to 8 network adaptors and each is one of 6 types of adaptors.
+Within [VirtualBox virtual networking][07], each VM can have up to 8 network adaptors, and each adaptor is one of 6 types.
 Networking adapters can be further separately configured to operate in one of the following [networking modes][08]:
 Not Attached, Network Attached Translation (NAT), NAT Network, Bridged Network, Internal Networking, Host-Only Networking, Generic Networking.
 Within the Labs, we will focus on the following: